 7. Don’t forget about Google, Facebook, and other online platforms!

-Client testimonials on your website are great, but these days, customers expect to find answers on whatever platform they’re using.
+Client testimonials on your coaching site or medical website are great, but these days, customers expect to find answers on whatever platform they’re using.
 Plus, being visible in different networks is a great way to grow your audience.

 For example, when a local customer searches for a business like yours on Google they’ll see your Google business listing along with star-ratings and comments from previous customers.
 The better your rating, the more likely you are to top the search results and get clicks.
 Ideally, you want to be present where your target audience hang out—whether that’s Facebook, Foursquare, Bing, Yelp, etc. If this sounds like a lot of work, you can use Business Listings in your Jimdo Dashboard to sync your info across 13 online platforms at once.

 Tip: Whatever way you choose to ask for a testimonial, it’s a good idea to include specific prompts that will spark a more detailed response.
 Like: